-COVID-19 Global Pandemic Risk
+COVID-19 Global Pandemic and Geopolitical Risk

-On March 11, 2020, the World Health Organization declared COVID-19 a global pandemic and on April 2, 2020 the Government of Botswana declared an initial state of emergency.
-Mining was declared an essential service and as a result, the Karowe Mine continued to operate with additional health and safety protocols implemented.
-Quarterly diamond tenders were held in Antwerp instead of Botswana in June, September and December due to varying international travel restrictions.
-The Government of Botswana has since extended the state of emergency, which is expected to remain in place until March 31, 2021.
-Concern remains over how governments across the jurisdictions in which Lucara and many of its customers operate will respond to increasing infection numbers and variants of COVID-19, even as mass vaccination campaigns begin in many countries.
+On March 11, 2020, the World Health Organization declared COVID-19 a global pandemic and on April 2, 2020 the Government of Botswana declared an initial state of emergency which was extended several times before being lifted as of September 30, 2021.
+Concurrently with the declaration of a state of emergency, mining was declared an essential service and as a result, the Karowe Mine continued to operate with additional health and safety protocols implemented.
+Quarterly diamond tenders have been held in Antwerp instead of Botswana since June 2020 due to varying international travel restrictions.
+Concern remains over how governments across the jurisdictions in which Lucara and many of its customers operate will respond to increasing infection numbers and variants of COVID-19, even as mass vaccination campaigns have occurred in many countries.

 Due to the ongoing uncertainty resulting from the global pandemic, Lucara's operations could be impacted in a number of ways including, but not limited to: a suspension of operations at the Karowe Mine, disruptions to supply chains, worker absenteeism due to illness, disruption to the progress of the Karowe Mine underground expansion project and an inability to ship or sell rough and/or polished diamonds during this period.
 These possible impacts could result from government directives, the need to modify work practices to meet appropriate health and safety standards, a lack of demand for rough and/or polished diamonds, the closure of diamond markets which facilitate the sale of Lucara's production, and a lack of revenue from diamond sales or available liquidity to meet ongoing operational expenses and, other COVID-19 related impacts on the availability of labour or to the supply chain and markets.

 COVID-19 negatively impacted both demand and prices for rough and polished diamonds through much of 2020.
-As an ongoing risk, the duration and full financial effect of the COVID-19 pandemic is presently unknown, as is the efficacy of government and central bank interventions in the jurisdictions in which Lucara and its clients operate, the Company's business continuity plan and other mitigating measures.
-While the impact of COVID-19 is expected to be temporary, the current circumstances are dynamic and the impacts of COVID-19 on our business operations, including the duration and impact that it may have on our ability to ship and sell diamonds, on demand for rough and polished diamonds, on our suppliers, on our employees and on global financial markets, cannot be reasonably estimated at this time.
+Although diamond prices recovered strongly in 2021, as an ongoing risk, the duration and full financial effect of the COVID-19 pandemic is presently unknown, as is the efficacy of government and central bank interventions in the jurisdictions in which Lucara and its clients operate, the Company's business continuity plan and other mitigating measures.
+While the impact of COVID-19 is expected to be temporary, the current circumstances are dynamic and the impacts of COVID-19 on Lucara's business operations, including the duration and impact that it may have on the Company's ability to ship and sell diamonds, on demand for rough and polished diamonds, on the Company's suppliers, on the Company's employees and on global financial markets, cannot be reasonably estimated at this time.
 Accordingly, estimates of the extent to which the COVID-19 pandemic may materially and adversely affect the Company's operations, financial results and condition in future periods are also subject to significant uncertainty.